-Predictions were made for residences in proximity of the Project in the Air Quality Impact Assessment (ERM, 2018).
-As the reject emplacement area progresses south, there is potential for exceedances of the EPA's dust criteria at the residences located in the vicinity of the proposed expanded REA in the later mining years.
+Predictions were made for residences in proximity of the Project in the Air Quality Impact Assessment (ERM, 2020).
+As the REA progresses south, there is potential for exceedances of the EPA's dust criteria at the residences located in the vicinity of the proposed expanded REA in the later mining years.

-Dispersion modelling results predict that one private receptor has will experience maximum 24-hour average PM10 concentrations above 50 μ g/m3, due to the Project's operations alone.
+Dispersion modelling results predict that one mine owned receptor will experience maximum 24-hour average PM10 concentrations above 50 μ g/m3, due to the Project's operations alone.
 Notably this exceedance is predicted to occur on only one day per year.
 Further, with the incorporation of the TARP and other dust management practices, this exceedance is unlikely to occur in practice.
 This receptor is not related to agricultural resources or enterprises.

-There are no sensitive receptors that are predicted to experience annual average PM{2.5}, PM10, TSP concentration or dust deposition levels above the EPA assessment criteria, either from the Project alone or cumulatively.
+There are no private agricultural receptors that are predicted to experience annual average PM{2.5}, PM10, TSP concentration or dust deposition levels above the EPA assessment criteria as a result of the Project.